-Yes, BV is usually easy to cure with prescription antibiotics that can help readjust the balance of bacteria in the vagina.
+Yes, BV is usually curable with prescription antibiotics that can help readjust the balance of bacteria in the vagina.
 Although some over-the-counter vaginal medications are sold, these are not effective for curing BV.
 Currently, only prescribed antibiotics are effective.

 With BV, there is a risk of relapsing if the entire course of antibiotics is not finished.1,2 Therefore, it is important to finish all of the pills in a BV prescription.